-- floating network devices have to be identified using their MAC address. - linkup/linkdown traps are not enabled on the switches, only port-security traps are.
+- floating network devices have to be identified using their MAC address. - linkup/linkdown traps are not enabled on the switches, only port-security traps are enabled.

-When PacketFence receives a port-security trap for a floating network device, it changes the port configuration so that:
+When a port-security trap is received for a floating network device, the port configuration is changed with:

-- it disables port-security
+- disable port-security

-- it sets the PVID
+- set the PVID

-- it eventually sets the port as multi-vlan (trunk) and sets the tagged Vlans
+- eventually set the port as multi-vlan (trunk) and set the tagged VLANs

-- it enables linkdown traps
+- enable linkdown traps

-When PF receives a linkdown trap on a port in which a floating network device was plugged, it changes the port configuration so that:
+When a linkdown trap is received on a port in which a floating network device was connected, the port configuration is changed with:

-- it enables port-security - it disables linkdown traps
+- enable port-security - disable linkdown traps